 British writer M.R.
 Hall created a series of mysteries and suspense novels built around the Jenny Cooper character.
 The series includes seven novels and a prequel.
 All of the books were published before 2014, except the last one published in 2016.
-Cooper, the central character of all the stories, is featured in all the books as a coroner to the Severn Vale District in the county Gloucestershire, South West England.
-In this article, we will show you the reading order of the Jenny Cooper books in the best reading order.
+Cooper, the central character of all the stories, is featured in all the books as the Severn Vale District coroner in the county Gloucestershire, South West England.
+The books are extremely popular so you want to make sure that you are reading the Jenny Cooper books in the best reading order.

 About the Autor M.R.
 Hall

 M.R.
-Hall is an author from Great Britain.
+Hall is a British novelist and screenwriter.
 He’s been held in high regard for a number of years now.
 His specialty as a novelist lies in the thriller genre, although he’s also made a name for himself as a publicist and a screenwriter – his television shows have even earned him a BAFTA.
 His works are as suspenseful as they are well-paced. .

 M.R.
 Hall was born on May 1st in 1967.
 The acclaimed writer grew up in the city of London, where his surroundings would eventually influence and inspire him to achieve the success he found later in life.